modalitysystems/modalitysoftware-docs/CreateTeam/TableStorageConfiguration.md

 ## Approvers Table

+> Default Values can be downloaded from here: [Approvers.typed.csv](images/Approvers.typed.csv)

 ![Approvers Table](images/ApproversTableConfiguration.png "Approvers Table")

 If the multi-step-approval feature is enabled, the email address within this table for the tenant will be sent an email when approval is required.
 (This is when a user creates a team that does not meet recommended validation as per the TextField and PeoplePicker tables)